karmaniverous/entity-manager/README.md

-# TODO

-- Rationalize query parameter names. `keyToken` should probably be `hashKeyToken`.
-Normalize `sortKey` to `rangeKey`.

-- Add a `sortKey` parameter that sorts the combined result.

-- Where we can either refer to an index name or provide an array of key tokens, should we use an `...Index` suffix?

-- Add a `rangeKey` parameter that ensures uniqueness of the combined result.
-Should this be an entity property?

 # entity-manager

 > EntityManager implements rational indexing & cross-shard querying at scale in your NoSQL database so you can focus on your application logic.

-This package is currently undergoing a complete Typescript refactor.
-The underlying code base is HIGHLY stable, but it will be a few weeks before the package is ready for you to use.

 If you have any questions, please [start a discussion](https://github.com/karmaniverous/entity-manager/discussions).
 Otherwise stay tuned!